The Binary Ballet: Mapping Local Expansion Around M81 & M82: Hubble flow fit

 In addition, we also investigate variations in the minimum distance from the barycentre, $d_\mathrm{min}$ to start the Hubble flow fit. \cite{bib:Karachentsev2006} chose 0.5~Mpc as fiducial value.
 We additionally show Hubble flow fits starting at 0.75~Mpc and 1~Mpc distance to the barycentre.
 Due to the instability of the major infall model, we also test the impact of upper bounds on the major infall velocity, using an upper absolute value of 700~km/s and 500~km/s.

 All Hubble flow fits to the data given the uncertainties as calculated by the sampling are obtained by total least squares using a singular value decomposition.
 This is possible because $H_0$ and $M$ are both larger than zero and Eq.~\eqref{eq:HFF} is a linear function in $H_0$ and $\sqrt{M}$ as parameters.
 The lines (solid, dashed, dotted) in Fig.~\ref{fig:dmin_impact_all} show the resulting Hubble flow fits for the varying $d_\mathrm{min}$.
 The corresponding best-fit values for $\kappa H_0$ and $M$ are listed in Table~\ref{tab:HFF_svd_results} in an appendix.
 From the figure, it is already clear that the minor infall model yields very robust Hubble flow fits, irrespective of $d_\mathrm{min}$.
 We also note that the variance around the Hubble flow is decreased when using the refined barycentre position and velocity between M~81 and M~82 and additionally applying velocity corrections for our motion in the Local Group.
 The same trends can also be read off the plots for the major infall model, however, with much less robust results due to a diverging denominator in Eq.~\eqref{eq:v_maj} when galaxies are sub-optimally aligned with the barycentre such that the denominator becomes small.
 Table~\ref{tab:HFF_svd_results} even lists unphysical, negative values for $\kappa H_0$ and unrealistically large masses $M$.
 To further investigate the robustness of the major infall model, we studied the impact of different cuts on $\Vert|\boldsymbol{v}_{\mathrm{inf}j}\Vert_2$, as shown in the central and bottom tables of Table~\ref{tab:HFF_svd_results}.
-Since both velocity cuts, 700~km/s and 500~km/s, lead to overestimated $H_0$- and $M$-values, the larger spread of the major infall velocities compared to the minor infall velocities causes the less stable Hubble flow fit.
+Since both velocity cuts, 700~km/s and 500~km/s, lead to overestimated $H_0$- and $M$-values, the larger spread of the major infall velocities compared to the minor infall velocities causes the less stable Hubble flow fit. {From these results, we also conclude that the major infall model, except for the unphysical negative $H_0$-values, can be considered as an upper bound on $\kappa H_0$ and $M$.
+Establishing the minor infall model as a lower bound for both parameters is motivated from \cite{bib:Benisty2025}: The Illustris TNG50 simulation analysed in their Fig.~3 shows that the starting velocity for the Hubble flow fit is above the true one and the slope for the minor infall model is smaller than the one of the simulated velocities.
+This result found in mock data seems to be valid for observations based on the results shown in Fig.~\ref{fig:HFF_posterior}.}

 Given the amount of at least 20 galaxies available to perform the Hubble flow fits, the resulting parameters are expected to differ only slightly from the ones obtained by ordinary least squares.
 Only allowing for shifts in velocity direction, the latter also yields an increased stability compared to the de-regularising total least squares, which allows to shift the Hubble flow fit in distance and velocity directions.
 Therefore, our best-fit Hubble flow fit parameters are determined by ordinary least squares in the next section.